renatabiniek/moodbox/README.md

   TEST RESULT: PASS

   Logged in user can create a new tool by clicking Add new tool button in any of the location it appears.
 This opens a form that lists all required fields to submit a new tool.
-The fields of the form are clearly labelled and have additional helper text to guide the user as to the information needed.
+The fields of the form are clearly labeled and have additional helper text to guide the user as to the information needed.
 Fields are marked with * if they are mandatory.

   ![Add tool form image](docs/testing/addtool-form.png)

-  Validation on the form highlights issues that might occur during the process, eg. missing content in mandatory fields or unexpected data type for the field type entered.
+  Validation on the form highlights issues that might occur during the process, for example missing content in mandatory fields or unexpected data type for the field type entered.

   ![Time validation image](docs/testing/time-validation.png)
   ![Url validation image](docs/testing/url-validation.png)